nablet/MyTasks/README.md

 TODO Ideas:
 - Version checking using Github ✓
+- Use checkbox
+  - checked = done, move to bottom
-- Create tab for finished & unfinished tasks
+- Create recurring tasks
-  - swipe rtl → add to unfinished tasks
-  - swipe ltr → add to finished tasks
-  - option to re-add finished/unfinished task back to list maybe?
+- Add alarm? or some kind of notif

+---
+Not sure about these:
-- Internet sync
+- Internet sync between multiple devices
 - Desktop/Webapp (+online) can have a time management matrix